DevVisionX1/DevVisionX1/README.md

 ## 👋 About us

-- 👀 We are passionate about programming, web development and artificial intelligence.
+- 👀 We are passionate about programming, web development and AI.
-- 💻 Focused on Microsoft technologies: **C#**, **.NET**, and **SQL Server**.
+- 💻 Focused on a variety of technologies: SQL Server, SQLite3, C#, JavaScript, .NET, HTML/CSS, React, Node.js, Git and More.
 - 🌱 Currently developing internal and collaborative open-source projects.
-- 🤝 Open to contribute to web-based developments, .NET, Databases and more...
+- 🤝 Open to contribute to web-based developments, .NET, Databases, JS, Python and more...
 - 📫 Contact us at: **codeMateAR@gmail.com** or [YouTube](https://www.youtube.com/@codeMateAR)

 ---